Surinder Singh Sodhi: Early life

-Sodhi was born in 1962 in village Kotli Bawa Dass, in a Bains Jat Sikh Family Hoshiarpur District.
+Sodhi was born in 1962 in village Kotli Bawa Dass, Hoshiarpur district in a Khatri Sikh family.
 He took Amrit and became a Khalsa early in his life.
 By 10, he had memorised the entire Nitnem.
 His raw name was Sodhi a shortened version of his name Surinder Singh.
 Sodhi also became a member of Harian Bela Nihang Dal where he learned Gatka, but would leave soon after and join Damdami Taksal where he would get full Santhiya of Guru Granth Sahib.
 Not much is known about Sodhi's early life.
 He was a radio mechanic in his twenties and was said to be a fine marksman.
 He was known for his skill in driving motorcycles.
 His friends would say that he had a tape of kirtan playing everywhere he would go.
 When asked why, Sodhi would say, "No one knows what may happen, when death will come.
 I want a peaceful death.
 If I get killed, at least my ears will be filled with the sound of kirtan, not the sound of bullets."